puttyman/streamarrfs/README.md

 ## Steps (Tested on Ubuntu 22.04 LTS)

-  1. Create your Nanode 1 GB
+  1. Make sure your server has the fuse at `/dev/fuse`.

+    `cat /dev/fuse`

-  2. SSH into it.
+  2. SSH as root with command:

+    `sudo su`

-  3. `apt update && apt install docker.io` (you may skip if you already have docker and compose)
+  3. Install docker engine & docker compose (you may skip if you already have docker and compose)

+    `apt update && apt install docker.io`

-  4. Create the mount directory ```mkdir /tmp/streamarrfs```
+  4. Create a directory where the torrents will be mounted (vitual)

+    `mkdir /tmp/streamarrfs`

-  5. Create a directory for the docker compose file `mkdir /opt/streamarrfs`
+  5. Create a directory for the docker compose file

+    `mkdir /opt/streamarrfs`

-  6. Create the docker-compose.yml file. `nano /opt/streamarrfs/docker-compose.yml`
+  6. Edit the content of the docker-compose.yml file.
+    `nano /opt/streamarrfs/docker-compose.yml`
   7. Paste the content from the example [docker-compose.yml](examples/plex/docker-compose.yml) file.
   8. Generate a claim token at https://www.plex.tv/claim/ .
   9. Update the `PLEX_CLAIM` with the token generated at 8.